 For a couple of years now, we at Gutsy have been delivering fermented vegetables to your door.
 We always do our best to get your sauerkraut and kimchi to you as quickly as possible.
 It’s also pretty important for us to try and keep your fermented vegetables chilled on their way to your home.
 But until now, we have not been shipping fermented vegetables in compostable packaging.
 To keep your fermented vegetables chilled we have so far used expanded polystyrene boxes (EPS).

 EPS is better than plain old polystyrene.
 EPS is 98% air and only 2% polystyrene, it can be recycled, and it generates no CFCs.
-You can read more here if you’re interested.
 Regardless, who likes polystyrene, even if it is expanded?
 We don’t!
-We’ve been working hard to find a way to deliver fermented vegetables in compostable packaging (while still keeping the your sauerkraut and kimchi cool).
-Now we have one.
+Plus it's really hard to recycle, it has to be taken to a special recycling centre...how many people are going to do that?

 Our old EPS boxes